This articles serves as a guide to unit testing Vue components.

 - HTTP GET response fails (exception path)

-When testing code that utilizes an external API, it's often easier to not actually make the call to begin with by replacing the call with a mock.
+When testing code that utilizes an external API, it's often easier to not make the actual call to begin with by replacing the call with a mock.
 There are pros and cons to this approach, though.

 Pros: